santoshkumarpottumuthu/My-Portfolio/README.md

 #Santosh Kumar Pottumuthu Portfolio
-This is my Professional Protfolio
+This is my Professional Portfolio

 #Technologies used
 Git and Github